danielharrell/does_music_move/does_music_move.md

 in the music---movement---and as if any piece of music indeed moves itself in moving us.

 The talk has a point.
 For if we didn't hear music move, would we hear it at all?
-Without movement, music would seem no more than a series of sounds.
-But there is a problem with the talk, despite its point.
-And this is the problem
-I discuss in my lecture tonight.
+Without movement, music would seem no more than a series of sounds.[^Movement] But there is a problem with the talk, despite its point.
+And this is the problem I discuss in my lecture tonight.
 In its
 [first part][part one], I explain what I take the problem to be.
 And in its [second part][part two], I explain why I take the problem to be important---even for those of us with little interest in music.

-#### Part One: The nature of the problem. [part one]
+## The nature of the problem. [part one]

-[Back to Contents] [contents]

 So what is the problem with our talking as if music moved?
 The problem, in a word, is *space*: